ZyphFX/BlurredCheatmenu/README.md

 This was my first attempt at combining ImGui with Windows’ blur effects — after a few hours of experimentation, I finally got it working and wanted to share the source for anyone interested or struggling with the same.

 > ⚠️ *I'm new to C++/ImGui development, so don't expect perfect code!
-I'm just learning as I go.*
+I'm just trying to learn just like you.*

 ---